Ireland Travel Tips – Here’s what you need to know

 However, what you will notice is that in Ireland they use kilometers per hour, while Northern Ireland uses miles per hour.
 Make sure you know the difference so you don’t get a speeding ticket.

 If you rent a car, make sure you tell the car rental company you plan to travel to/from Ireland to/from Northern Ireland.
 If you have an accident, and are not covered in the country where the accident occurs, you could be liable for a big bill.

 Believe the hype.

-We built our road trip itinerary to include the Blarney Castle, Cobh, Cliffs of Moher, the Wild Atlantic Way and the Giant’s Causeway.
-All of these attractions are incredible and worth visiting.
+Our Ireland road trip included visits to Blarney Castle, Cobh, Cliffs of Moher, the Wild Atlantic Way, Giant’s Causeway, Dublin and Belfast.
+All of these attractions are worth visiting.

-We thoroughly enjoyed our time road-tripping around Ireland and Northern Ireland.
-We believe it’s the perfect family friendly destination.
-Put it on your travel wish list, if it’s not already there.
+We thoroughly enjoyed our time road-tripping around Ireland.
+We believe it’s the perfect family travel destination.
+Put Ireland on your travel wish list, if it’s not already there.